 There are many ways to manage and treat menopausal symptoms, depending on your own unique experience.
 You might try different options before finding a treatment that works for you.
 It’s important to seek accurate and reliable information before you start any treatment.

-Many women cope with mild menopausal symptoms and don't need to take any medication or use therapies.
-Some women manage their symptoms with a healthy lifestyle, such as eating well and doing regular exercise.
+Many women manage mild menopausal symptoms with a healthy lifestyle.
 Other women with symptoms that affect their quality of life might choose to use medicines and therapies.

 Menopausal hormone therapy (MHT)